Encharted Cook

 Process Photo 7 - The baked cookies are cooling on a wire rack.

-Bake the cookies for 8 to 10 minutes or until the edges are just barely beginning to brown.
-Remove from the oven and let them cool for 1 minute on the sheet, then transfer the cookies to a wire rack to cool completely.
+Bake cookies for 8 to 10 minutes or until the edges are just barely beginning to brown.
+Remove from the oven and let them cool for 1 minute on the sheet, then transfer the cookies to wire racks to cool completely.

 Close up view of a sugar cookie with sparkling sugar.